Insurance for your small business

 Property insurance — Property insurance will cover the property and buildings owned by your business in the event of destruction or damage due to things like fire and other perils.

 Contents insurance — This covers assets that you store at your business premises.
 If you are leasing space for your business, the owner of the property probably has property insurance, but you are likely responsible for your own contents insurance.
 If you run your business out of your home, you will likely need separate contents insurance for your business assets.

 Business interruption insurance — If you need to shut down your business temporarily due to a fire or other peril, business interruption insurance will cover your loss of earnings until you are back in business.

 Vehicle insurance — You will need to insure any vehicles that your business owns.
 If you use personal vehicles for business purposes, be sure to advise your insurance company.

 Mistakes happen.
-You, your employees, your equipment or your suppliers could make mistakes that ultimately end up hurting your customers, your employees or other people who are involved with your business.
+You, your employees, your equipment or your suppliers could be the cause of mistakes that ultimately end up hurting your customers, your employees or other people who are involved with your business.
 To protect your business from being sued, you should consider these types of insurance to limit your liability:

-General liability — Covers injury to clients or staff on your premises
+General liability — Covers injury to clients or employees on your premises

 Product liability — Provides protection in the event that your products are defective or cause serious harm to those using them